reillymedia/sevenslegal/themes/netlify-basic/content/blog/you-need-a-criminal-defense-attorney-if-you-have-a-teenager.md

 “You may or may not end up being friends afterwards, but that’s not as important as feeling secure that your attorney is approaching the situation in a way that feels right for you.”

 If you’re in the market for a criminal defense attorney for your teenager, feel free to contact Sevens Legal, APC, to answers all your questions.
-Contact[Sevens Legal, APC](https://www.sevenslegal.com/ "Sevens Legal, APC"), today for a free consultation.
+Contact&nbsp;[Sevens Legal, APC](https://www.sevenslegal.com/ "Sevens Legal, APC"), today for a free consultation.

 [Sevens Legal, APC](https://www.sevenslegal.com/ "Sevens Legal, APC")